veliancreate-zz/my-cv/README.md

 My CV and portfolio can also be viewed on line [here, please take a look!](http://www.julianveling.com)

 I am a hardworking, passionate and committed Junior Developer.
-Having spent 5 years in HR and recruitment, I decided that I wanted to persue a career with more depth and fulfilment.
+Having spent 5 years in HR and recruitment, I decided that I wanted to pursue a career with more depth and fulfilment.
 Over a period of a few months, I taught myself to use HTML, CSS, and JQuery and a bit of PHP, and built a couple of websites in Wordpress and Shopify.
 After realising that my future lay in Web Development, I completed the intensive 3 month coding bootcamp at Makers Academy in which we have covered:

 - Technologies
   - Ruby